 where $L$ is the angular momentum, and $r_0$ is the initial radius of the hotspot orbits, In the following analysis, we consider two orbital models: the hotspot is set to move either along a circular orbit or along a geodesic, both confined to the equatorial plane.

 Because the flares are much closer to the center black hole, the bending of light caused by gravity can not be neglected in observations \cite{orbitalorpatternmotion,abuter2018detection}.
-In methodology, the conventional ray-tracing algorithm, often referred to as “backward ray tracing", traces light rays backward from each pixel on the image plane to their potential emission sources \cite{vincent2011gyoto, dexter2009fast,dexter2016public}.
-This approach is effective for the sources like accretion disks, but it becomes computationally expensive for small or point-like sources, as most rays might not reach most of the emission region.
-Since the emission source in our study is assumed to be point-like, we adopt the our developed ray-tracing algorithm in Ref.~\cite{zhu2025observational}, which determines the light paths based on the given locations of the emission source and the observer.
-This approach significantly reduces the computational cost.
-To produce the temporal astrometry of the flares, the hotspot track on observers' sky is defined with the flux-weighted centroid position combining the hotspots' primary and secondary images \cite{baubock2020modeling,zhu2025observational}.
+The conventional ray-tracing algorithm, often referred to as “backward ray tracing", traces light rays backward from each pixel on the image plane to their potential emission sources \cite{vincent2011gyoto, dexter2009fast,dexter2016public}.
+This approach is effective for the sources like accretion disks, but it becomes computationally expensive for small or point-like sources, as most light rays might not reach the emission region.
+We adopt the ray-tracing code developed in Ref.~\cite{zhu2025observational}, which determines the light paths based on the given locations of the emission source and the observer.
+This approach can significantly reduce the computational cost for the point-like sources.
+Here, to fit astrometric data of the flares, the apparent tracks of hotspots on observers' sky are given by the flux-weighted centroid position combining the hotspots' primary and secondary images \cite{baubock2020modeling,zhu2025observational}.